nikitavoloboev/data/docs/business/pricing.md

 Like tools that [let you try the app without being forced to pay first](https://twitter.com/ben_issen/status/1588842302919045121).
 [SaaS Pricing Strategy](https://www.priceintelligently.com/hubfs/Price-Intelligently-SaaS-Pricing-Strategy.pdf) is a good read.

+Don't be afraid to charge more for good products as they get better.
+Especially if there is not much competition for what you provide of quality.
+Just [sell the features ](../psychology/marketing.md) and future vision well.

 ## Nice pricing pages

 - [Fathom](https://app.usefathom.com/register)